 HISTORY: Grantees include Historic Hudson Valley and Thomas Jefferson Foundation.

 LOOKING FORWARD: The Milstein family was worth $3.1 billion in 2015 and considered one of America’s richest families.
-It’s unclear how much Milstein and Abby are worth now but expect their steady giving to continue, with an eye to New York City will likely remain a priority.
+It is unclear how much Milstein and Abby are worth now but expect their grantmaking to continue.
+New York City will likely remain a priority.